CentroDL/url_shortener/README.md

 There is some normalization in the urls submitted, like that adding of the `http://` protocol header and trailings slashes, but I dodged the issue of saving variants of the same URL(i.e: www.nytimes.com, nytimes.com) due to constraints in time.
 I check for duplicates at a minimum but if this were to be an analytics tool one would have to track these differences.
 If I were to address the problem I'd either expand the `Link` model's ability to detect domains, or create a `Domanin` model altogether, using the ids of both models to generate something like a salted string.
 The current method needs some salt anyway, at the moment the site is susceptible to "url guessing".

 The site and the chart also look terrible at the moment.
-I am by no means a designer, my apologies to your eyes.
+I can build mockups but am by no means a designer, my apologies to your eyes.